 About Neil

 A picture of Neil ChilsonNeil Chilson is a lawyer, computer scientist, and author of the book “Getting Out of Control: Emergent Leadership in a Complex World.”
-As a senior research fellow at the Center for Growth and Opportunity, Chilson researches how different regulatory approaches facilitate or suppress technological innovation and human progress.
-In particular, he focuses on competition and antitrust policy and emerging technologies like artificial intelligence and advanced computing.
+As Head of AI Policy at the Abundance Institute, Chilson works to create a policy and cultural environment where emerging technologies (including artificial intelligence) can develop and thrive in order to perpetually expand widespread human prosperity.

 Previously, Chilson was the Federal Trade Commission’s (FTC) chief technologist.
 In this capacity, he focused on understanding the economics of privacy, convening a workshop on informational injury, and establishing the FTC’s Blockchain Working Group, among other things.
 Prior to his appointment, Chilson was an adviser to then-Acting FTC Chairman Maureen K. Ohlhausen.
 In both roles he advised Chairman Ohlhausen and worked with commission staff on nearly every major technology-related case, report, workshop, and proceeding.
 Chilson practiced telecommunications law at Wilkinson Barker Knauer, LLP before joining the FTC in January 2014.